 A good part of wildlife photography has to do with being in the right place at the right time.
 Whether it’s from an educated hypothesis or random luck, photographer, David Lazar, sure has timing on his side.
 Though Lazar is based in Australia, the photographer takes yearly trips to various parts of the world to photograph culture.
-On a recent trip to Masai Mara in Kenya, Africa, Lazar came across a pride of lions and took the photograph below:
+On a trip to Masai Mara in Kenya, Africa, Lazar came across a pride of lions and took the photograph below:

 Looking through Lazar’s collection of images from this and other trips, you begin to appreciate just how much good photographs can tell a story.
 Lazar credits his good timing to patience and offers this advice: